vilmt/Clipmap3D/README.md

 A lightweight infinite procedural terrain system for Godot 4.6

 > [!IMPORTANT]
-> Clipmap3D is not currently under active development.
-If you are looking
-> forward to seeing a new feature/bugfix in Clipmap3D, make an issue or contact me!
+> If you are looking forward to seeing a new feature/bugfix in Clipmap3D, make an issue or contact me!
 I am always happy to work collaboratively.

 ## Overview
 * Written in GDScript, GDShader, and GLSL